adityanegii/checkers-game/README.md

 The controls are very simple, to move a piece, drag it to a valid square(shown by blue dots).
 If you are chain capturing, for each capture you will need to drag and drop the piece.
 Before the game start, you can set a difficulty level (1 to 4) deciding how many moves deep the computer will look into.

 This project was inspired by TechwithTim's checkers project(https://github.com/techwithtim/Python-Checkers-AI)

+To run this project, open the command prompt
+1. Make sure python is installed (run the command : python -V).
+Install python if it is not installed.
+2. Then run the command: py -m ensurepip --upgrade on Windows and python -m ensurepip --upgrade on MacOS to install the pip tool.
+3. Finally, install the pygame library using the command py -m pip install -U pygame --user on Windows and python3 -m pip install -U pygame --user on MacOs.
+4. Run the main file and enjoy!